fterdal/ttp-summer-2025/assignments/03-DOM.md

 - [ ] Append the li to the ul element.
 - [ ] Loop over all of the lis inside the ol tag and give them a background color of "green".
 - [ ] Remove the div with a class of footer.

+## BONUS

+If you finish the above tasks early and want an extra challenge, do the following:

+1. In the starting point repo, you'll find a bonus.html and bonus-script.js
+2. The bonus.html only contains a div with an id of root
+3. Note that when you view bonus.html in the browser, you see an h1 tag!
+This is because the bonus-script.js is adding that h1 tag _after the page loads_.

+Your mission, should you choose to accept it, is to create an entire web page using only that bonus-script.js file.
+Add new elements, style them, add content.
+The website can be about anything you like.
+Make it look pretty ✨💅

+As you'll see in bonus-script.js, `document.createElement()` and `document.appendChild()` are your best friends.